LLNL/serac/src/docs/sphinx/quickstart.rst

 .. code-block:: bash

-   $ port info clang-12 openmpi-clang12 gcc12 bzip2 cmake autoconf automake gettext graphviz pkgconfig xorg-libX11 lapack readline zlib
+   $ port info clang-12 openmpi-clang12 gcc12 bzip2 autoconf automake gettext graphviz pkgconfig xorg-libX11 lapack readline zlib

 * Use the version number provided, taking the values up to, but excluding, any underscore.
 * The packages not installed by MacPorts are the ones that have ``/usr`` as the prefix.